Starts March 17

 Image: Until Branches Bend, at VIFF Centre

 What is this place we call home?
-Between now and National Canadian Film Day (April 19) we invite you to take a closer look at the evolving face of a country busily reimagining itself.
+We invite you to take a closer look at the evolving face of a country busily reimagining itself.

 This series includes some of the most acclaimed new dramas to hit the festival circuit, as well as several revelatory local documentaries.